timmythecreator/interview-code-tasks/README.md

-# Live coding/algorithms asked in the interview
+# Live Coding & Algorithms from Interviews

 This repository contains a collection of tasks I was asked during interviews for QA Automation positions.
 These include live coding challenges, refactoring exercises, and algorithmic problems.